Zacharovana Dolyna State Park

-Zacharovana Dolyna (Заказник «Зачарована долина») is a state park located in Irshava Raion, Zakarpattia Oblast, Ukraine.
+Zacharovana Dolyna (Заказник «Зачарована долина») is a (state park) located in Khust Raion, Zakarpattia Oblast, Ukraine.

 Wildlife sanctuary

-Located in Irshava rayon, Transcarpathia, covering an area of 150 ha within Protected Area (National Natural Reserve) Zacharovanyj Kraj.
-Zacharovana Dolyna was designed in 1978 to protect picturesque stony crests in the Smerekovyj potik upstream.
+Located in Zakarpattia, covering an area of 150 ha within the Zacharovanyi Krai National Nature Park.
+Zacharovana Dolyna was designed in 1978 to protect picturesque stony crests in the Smerekovyi potik upstream.
 Rocks from 20 to 100 m high naturally formed by secondary quartzite have been impacted by weathering processes and transformed eventually to mystically shaped massive sculptures.
 On the right bank of the river is a cave.

 Vegetation

 The vegetation of the park is formed mainly by beech forests mixed with spruce trees.

-The adjacent villages are Pidgirn and Ilnytsja.
+The adjacent villages are Pidhirne and Ilnytsia.

 Due to the development of a new Protected Area called Zacharovanyi Krai National Nature Park covering Zacharovana Dolyna, the latter protective area remains protected (zakaznyk) as part of the National Nature Park.
 As soon as the management plan (Park Design documents) are ready and approved, status of zakaznyk can be canceled.